Rouzax/Optimize-PptImages/README.md

 - **Master/Layout Protection:** By default, the script doesn't touch master or layout images to avoid widespread unintended changes.
 Use flags to override.

 - **Shared Image Sizing:** When an image is shared across multiple slides at different display sizes, the script uses the **largest display size** to ensure no visual degradation on any slide.

+- **Illegal Crop Correction:** PowerPoint can sometimes save illegal crop values (negative numbers).
+The script automatically corrects these to 0 and reports the correction.

+- **JPEG Quality Detection:** For JPEG source images, the script detects the original quality and avoids recompression if the source is already at or below the target quality (prevents generation loss).

+- **EMF/WMF Vector Graphics:** These embedded vector formats (often from think-cell or other add-ins) are skipped as they cannot be optimized as raster images.

 ### Backup Recommendation